Go Ad-Free

 Are There Clinical Trials?

 Clinical trials are hard to conduct because many people report a garlic-like taste and odor.
-As a result, a placebo for double-blind studies is challenging.
+As a result, finding an effective placebo for double-blind studies is challenging.
 MSM is often taken by mouth, making placebo-controlled trials somewhat more feasible.
-Scientists found evidence that this sulfur-containing substance can ease knee osteoarthritis (BMC Complementary and Alternative Medicine, June 27, 2011).
+Some scientists found evidence that this sulfur-containing substance can ease knee osteoarthritis (BMC Complementary and Alternative Medicine, June 27, 2011).
 However, another study found no clear benefit (U.S. Army Medical Department Journal, Oct-Dec.
 2017).

 A review of animal and human research concluded that DMSO may have some utility in the treatment of arthritis, but better clinical trials are essential (PLoS One, March 31, 2016).
 In vitro, the compound has anti-inflammatory activity, but that doesn’t establish its clinical utility (Molecules, Nov.
 10, 2017).